Belarus issues apology, begins releasing hundreds of detained protesters | DW | 14.08.2020

 Read more: German Foreign Minister Maas vows to ramp up pressure on Belarus

-On Friday, top opposition challenger, Sviatlana Tsikhanouskaya encouraged mayors across Belarus to organize peaceful protests against the election result, while urging an end to the violence.
+On Friday, top opposition challenger, Sviatlana Tsikhanouskaya encouraged mayors across Belarus to organize peaceful protests against the result of the election, while urging an end to the violence.

 Speaking in a YouTube video, she also asked the Belarusian people to sign a petition demanding an official investigation into voter fraud and demanding a recount.